haleybiersch/intuitivesoul/README.md

 - removed blogtalk content.
 Changed col size on iheart and bmajor to col-3.
 Changed size of images.
 (LD)
 - added item to table header
 - changed table class striped and added styling for table to style.css

+PAGE-PAYPAL.PHP --> PayPal button links
+- use this document to add specific "Add to Cart" options for the list of services